jylhakos/access_control_sawtooth_rest_api/README.md

 `$ sudo htpasswd -c etc/nginx/.htpasswd sawtooth`

-Inside the location block to be protected, specify auth_basic directive and auth_basic_user_file directive with a path to the htpasswd file.
+Inside the location block to be protected, specify auth_basic directive and auth_basic_user_file directive with a path to the password file.

 By default, Docker reads container’s file /etc/resolv.conf to use a DNS and Nginx's configuration file needs to include the [resolver directive](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#resolver) to explicitly specify the DNS to resolve hostnames.